aniveshsharma/School_Management_System/README.md

 ensuring that only authorized administrators have access.
 The project aims to create an application program that automates and minimizes manual efforts in managing schools, students, registrations, and classes.
-It encompasses tracking information related to classes, teachers, students, results, and attendance.
+It encompasses tracking information related to classes, teachers, students, results, and attendance.<br>
-The specific objectives of the School Management System include:
+The specific objectives of the School Management System include:<br>
 • Revenue Management<br>
 • Admission Management<br>
 • Reducing Communication Gap<br>